 For amended protocols, any personnel being added to the protocol must have a current certification on file.
 The principal investigator is responsible for assuring that personnel listed in the protocol have completed the CITI Training requirements.

-All researchers will be required to refresh their General Certification training every five years.
-If CITI training course was completed through another institution within the past five years, the training certification will be accepted at Notre Dame.
+All researchers will be required to refresh their General Certification training every three years.
+If CITI training course was completed through another institution within the past three years, the training certification will be accepted at Notre Dame.
 In such cases, it is the responsibility of the researcher to file the certification letter from the previous institution with Notre Dame Research Compliance at Notre Dame.
+Please use the "Log in through my institution" option within CITI.

 For additional questions or more information on CITI, please visit https://www.citiprogram.org/.
 For support on the CITI training program, including how to register, please visit https://support.citiprogram.org/.